-The Nickel Boys by Colson Whitehead, A descent into the horrors of a reform school in Jim Crow-era America.
+Book review and synopsis for The Nickel Boys by Colson Whitehead, a descent into the horrors of a reform school in Jim Crow-era America.

 In The Nickel Boys, Elwood Curtis is a straight-laced and principled boy growing up in the black neighborhood of Frenchtown in Tallahassee, Florida.
 He works hard and has dreams of participating in the black civil rights struggle.